 On the altar are a range of magical symbols and tools.
 Imagine now that there are many masks on this altar and that each mask represents a different structure of beliefs.
 One may be a religion, another, a representation of spirituality, a form of magic, or a philosophical or political belief system.

-All belief systems are dualistic, right/wrong, good/bad, real/unreal and they’re all congruent, that is they all work.
-If you were to wear one of these masks, follow its rules and actively live as if they were true, then you could choose to experience whatever the central benefits were of that particular mask.
-You may choose to experience the benefits of unconditional love from Mother Mary and ignore all the negatives of a Catholic mask for example, or you may choose the experience of magical and spiritual empowerment from a Luciferian one.
+Because all belief systems are dualistic, right/wrong, good/bad, real/unreal, they’re all congruent, and that is they all work.
+If you were to wear one of these masks, follow its rules and actively live as if they were true.
+Then you could choose to experience whatever the central benefits were of that particular mask.
+You may choose to experience the benefits of unconditional love from Mother Mary and ignore all the negatives of a Catholic mask for example.
+Or you may choose the experience of magical and spiritual empowerment from a Luciferian one.

-The point is that once you’ve used the mask to create the quality or experience you so choose, you can cast it aside and wear another mask and create reality in another way.
+The point is that you can use any mask to create the quality or experience you so choose.
+When you've finished that experience you can cast it aside and wear another mask and create reality in another way.

 Reality then is not just a thought or a belief, it’s a lived experience.
 It’s through thought, word and deed or desire, will and action played out together that you realize the key to your spiritual power.

 Why yes and no, it really depends which mask I am wearing at the time.

 “There are only two ways to live your life, one is though nothing is a miracle.
 The other is as though everything is a miracle.“ -Albert Einstein.

 Are you ready to begin your Magical Practice?